 - We grow Nordman fir, not Norway spruce which has a bad reputation for needle drop.
 Keep Nordman fir properly watered, and you’ll enjoy a reasonably house-trained tree throughout the festive season.

-- Our trees are locally grown in Norfolk, in smaller volumes that allow the growers to be a lot more careful on quality control, which is sometimes lacking in high volume growth and harvesting.
+- Our trees are locally grown in Norfolk in smaller volumes that allow the growers to be more careful on quality control, which is sometimes lacking in high volume growth and harvesting.

 - Every purchase of a tree from Aztec Plants will be another much-needed boost for the local economy.

-With garlands, wreaths, swags and hanging decorations that complement your tree and extend the look to the rest of your reception and office areas, we can restore a bit of festive charm to the end of what, for many companies, has been a challenging year.
+From garlands and wreaths to swags and hanging decorations, at Aztec, we’ve got it all.
+We can extend your chosen look to the rest of your reception and office areas.
+Let us restore a bit of festive charm to the end of what, for many companies, has been a challenging year.